Differential Expression of Keratin and Keratin-Associated Proteins Linked with Hair Loss in Spontaneously Mutated Inbred Mice

 TLDR Hair loss in certain mice is linked to changes in keratin-related genes.

-This study investigates hair loss in spontaneously mutated inbred mice, which exhibit cyclic alopecia due to defects in the first hair follicle cycle and follow an autosomal recessive inheritance pattern.
+The study investigates hair loss in spontaneously mutated inbred mice, which exhibit cyclic alopecia due to defects in the first hair follicle formation cycle.
+These mice follow an autosomal recessive inheritance pattern.
 RNA-sequencing and QPCR validation identified significant differential expression of genes related to keratinization and hair follicle formation, including upregulated Krt16, Alox15, Fetub, and downregulated Msx2 during late anagen and catagen stages.
 Krt6b mRNA and protein levels were consistently higher in mutants throughout the first hair cycle.
-These findings provide insights into the genetic basis of hair loss and suggest these mice as a model for studying alopecia and developing treatment strategies.
+This research provides insights into the genetic basis of hair loss and suggests these mice as a model for studying alopecia and developing treatment strategies.